The Colorado felony crime of kidnapping

 In most cases, false imprisonment in Colorado is a class 2 misdemeanor.
 It only becomes a felony when:

 - You use force or the threat of force to confine or detain the other person; AND

 - You confine or detain the other person for at least 12 hours.

 - Example: Doug suspects his co-worker, Emma, of stealing his lunch from the company refrigerator.
 So when Emma goes to the supply closet, Doug locks her in and searches Emma's office.
 20 minutes later, Doug apologizes and lets Emma out.
 Doug is guilty of false imprisonment.

-Child custody and abduction is governed in Colorado by two sets of laws:
+Child custody and abduction is governed by two sets of laws:

 - The “Uniform Child-custody Jurisdiction and Enforcement Act,” 14-13-101, C.R.S. and